ZhangLaibao/machine_gun/java/JVM/concurrent/AQS.md

          */
         volatile Node next;

-        /**
-         * The thread that enqueued this node.
-Initialized on construction and nulled out after use.
+        /** The thread that enqueued this node.
+Initialized on construction and nulled out after use */ volatile Thread thread;
-         */
-        volatile Thread thread;

         /**